ggian00/unice/README.md

 ### uni-list

-    ./uni-list [-s]
+    ./uni-list [-n]

-This scirpt lists all your subscribed courses with their names.
-The -s options lists only the courses ID code.
+This scirpt lists all your subscribed courses ID.
+The -n options, also, displays their corresponding names.

 ### uni-request